syncfusion-content/wpf-docs/wpf/DocIo/141-Working-with-Word-Documents.md

 </table>

-> Note: For more details on BackgroundGradient class, refer to the BackgroundGradient topic.
+N> For more details on BackgroundGradient class, refer to the BackgroundGradient topic.

 The following code example illustrates how to use the Background class.